shamique202/shamique202/README.md

 # About Me:

-🤝 I’m looking for help with iOS development

 🌱 I’m currently learning fullstack development

 👯 I’m looking to collaborate on frontend and backend development

+🤝 I want to learn iOS development next!

 📫 How to reach me shamique.e@gmail.com